jinze1994/ATRank/README.md

 Alternatively, you could also run other competitors's methods directly by `cd bpr` `cd cnn` `cd rnn` `cd rnn_att`, and follow the same instructions below.

-Note that, the heterogenuous behavior datasets used in the paper is private, so you could't run the code of this part directly.
+Note that, the heterogeneous behavior datasets used in the paper is private, so you could't run the code of this part directly.
 But you could review the neural network code we use in this paper by `cd multi`.
 * Step 2: Building the dataset adapted to current method.
 ```